 The cello is the first item on this list that you should shop for.
 We have an entire guide dedicated to how to buy a cello so I won’t bore you with any further details except that if you’re looking to buy a pre-packaged cello, most cello outfits come with all of the accessories below.
 If you need help finding a great cello, check out our guide on the best cello brands.

-The bow is the most important accessory for the viola as without it, the cello could not be played.
+The bow is the most important accessory for the cello as without it, the cello could not be played.
 It is important to buy the right cello bow which has the right weight and feel while remaining within your budget.
 If you need a refresher on how to buy the right cello, you can read our cello bow buying guide.
 Most beginner cello outfits come with a cello bow already, but once you get to the intermediate and advanced level, you need to be sure you are using the cello bow that works for you.
 We recommend trying out several bows to see which one sounds the best with your instrument.

 Cellos, as with all stringed instruments, are notoriously delicate instruments so it is vital to have a solid case to protect it.
 Cases typically come in two styles, the soft case, which provides some protection and usually has a lot of room for accessories, and the hard case which surrounds the cello snugly providing sturdy protection.
 Most cases will offer at least one compartment for accessories, 1-2 cello bow holders, possibly a humidifier, and some extra pockets for music, etc. Beginner cello outfits generally come with a soft cello case, but if you want a better or sturdier case, you can explore the some of the best hard cello cases.